yostane/lectures/docs/blog/posts/kotlinscript.md

 kscript script.kts "from kscript"
 ```

-The script may also be made executable by running:
+The script can also be made executable by running:

 ```sh
 chmod +x script.kts
 ```

-and then run with the following command:
+and then run it directly:

 ```sh
 ./script.kts "from kscript"
 ```

-Features similar to the official `*.main.kts` scripting, such as dependency management and command line arguments, are provided by kscript.
+kscript provides features similar to the official `*.main.kts` scripting, such as dependency management and command line arguments.
 Additional developer-friendly features are also available, such as passing code from the command line.
 The following commands demonstrate two examples of passing code from the command line to kscript:

 ```sh
 kscript 'println("hello world")'
 echo 'println("Hello Kotlin.")' |  kscript -
 ```

-kscript was advanced compared to the official Kotlin scripting support when it was in its early stages.
+kscript was widely used in the past, when the official Kotlin scripting support was still in its early stages.
 However, many exclusive features of kscript have since been integrated into the official `*.main.kts` scripting, such as dependency management, command line arguments, and more.
 Additionally, kscript has not been updated for a long time, with the last release in July 2023.

 A more feature-rich third-party Kotlin scripting experience can be achieved with JBang, as described in the next section.

 ## Scripting with JBang

-JBang is a multipurpose tool designed for working with self-contained files for JVM languages (Java, Kotlin, etc.).
+JBang is a multipurpose tool centered around using self-contained files for JVM languages (Java, Kotlin, etc.).
-In addition to scripting, jars may be generated, executed, and scripts may be shared in a streamlined way.
+In addition to scripting, jars can be generated, executed, and scripts can be shared in a streamlined way.
-For more details on JBang features aside from scripting, refer to my [blog post about JBang](https://blog.worldline.tech/2025/01/21/jbang.html), [my talk at Devoxx UK](https://www.youtube.com/watch?v=3QnwTmHGct8), and [the official website](https://www.jbang.dev/).
+For more details on JBang features aside from scripting, see the [blog post about JBang](https://blog.worldline.tech/2025/01/21/jbang.html), [a talk at Devoxx UK](https://www.youtube.com/watch?v=3QnwTmHGct8), and [the official website](https://www.jbang.dev/).
 This section focuses on the scripting features of JBang.

-The following commands demonstrate how JBang may be used to create and run a Kotlin script:
+The following commands showcase how to use JBang to create and run a Kotlin script:

 ```sh
 jbang init -t hello.kt hello-jbang.kt